GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani2d.rst

    reference level.
 We simply remove the most negative (if density contrast is positive) or positive (if density contrast is negative) computed value from all values, rendering the entire anomaly positive (or negative).
-You can use gmt math to change the zero level to suit your needs.
+You can use :doc:`gmtmath </gmtmath>` to change the zero level to suit your needs.

 References
 ----------

 Chapman, M. E. (1979), Techniques for interpretation of geoid anomalies, J. Geophys.
-Res., 84(B8), 3793–3801.
+Res., 84(B8), 3793-3801.
 Talwani, M., J. L. Worzel, and M. Landisman (1959), Rapid gravity computations for two-dimensional bodies with application to the Mendocino submarine fracture zone,
 J. Geophys.
-Res., 64, 49–59.
+Res., 64, 49-59.

 See Also
 --------